 Carleton’s tunnel system provides a great way to get around campus.
-The use of golf carts by staff offers a practical solution for moving equipment and getting around quickly.
+The use of tunnel carts by staff offers a practical solution for moving equipment and getting around quickly.

-Carleton’s Tunnel Carts Policy outlines the requirements for the safe operation of golf carts.
+Carleton’s Tunnel Carts Policy outlines the requirements for the safe operation of tunnel carts.

 Becoming a Driver

-In order to be approved as a golf cart driver, the applicant must complete mandatory training established by Environmental Health & Safety and demonstrate knowledge and understanding of the Golf Carts in Tunnels policy.
-The supervisor/manager is responsible for filling out a Golf Cart Approval Form and forwarding to the Director of Environmental Health & Safety.
+In order to be approved as a tunnel cart driver, the applicant must complete mandatory training established by Environmental Health & Safety and demonstrate knowledge and understanding of the Tunnel Carts Policy.
+The supervisor/manager is responsible for filling out a Tunnel Cart Operator Approval Form and forwarding to the Director of Environmental Health & Safety.